 Christ Walk, Our Example

 Christ’s whole life was lived in dependence upon the Father Who worked in Him by the Spirit.
-He related every circumstances He faced to the Father’s ability to handle it through His humanity.
-He could have handled any one of them in His own divine strength but for the sake of the example He wanted to leave us, He didn’t.
+He related every circumstances He faced through the Father’s ability to handle it through His humanity.
+He could have handled any one of them in His own divine strength.
+However, for the sake of the example Jesus wanted to leave us, He choose not to.

 For previous articles, please Click Here.

 To visit New Creation Blog, please Click Here.